 14. Crockpot Pulled Pork– This is another great recipe that is versatile and can last forever.
 We’ll make a big batch of this recipe and then put it on sandwich bread, a baked potato, or make nachos (that one is my personal favorite).

 Still need a little help meal planning?

-Check out this crazy awesome Healthy Meal Planning Bundle!
+Check out this crazy awesome FREE one month meal plan.